khornberg/elasticpypi/readme.md

 **Cannot browse with a browser**

 This is a limitation of current browsers.
-They have removed basic authentication for remote urls.
+They have removed basic authentication for remote urls via the url (e.g. x:y@z). `WWW-Authenticate` responses do not work with AWS Lambda.

 # Setup